-Important Notes and Restrictions
+Other Important Notes and Restrictions

-- For the memory modules to work properly, please install DIMM modules of the same type, same speed and same operating frequency on the serverboard.
+- For the memory modules to work properly, please install DIMM modules of the same type, same speed and same operating frequency.
 Mixing of RDIMMs, UDIMMs or LRDIMMs is not allowed.
-Do not install both ECC and Non-ECC memory modules on the same serverboard. - Using DDR3 DIMMs with different operating frequencies is not allowed.
+Do not install both ECC and Non-ECC memory modules on the same motherboard. - Using DDR3 DIMMs with different operating frequencies is not allowed.
 All channels in a system will run at the lowest common frequency.